hakusaro/email-to-DayOne/README.md

 # ETD: Email -> Day One

+I told someone that I would build an Android client for Day One once.
+This is a much easier solution to deal with.

 ## Features

 _Features that are italicized are not implemented yet._

-* Emails sent to a specified address are read and imported into Day One.
+* _Emails sent to a specified address are read and imported into Day One._
-	* If an image is attached, that image's EXIF data will be read for location information.
+	* _If an image is attached, that image's EXIF data will be read for location information._
-	* If an image is attached, that image will become that entry's image
+	* _If an image is attached, that image will become that entry's image._
-	* If hashtags are present in the subject line, those hashtags will become native tags in Day One.
+	* _If hashtags are present in the subject line, those hashtags will become native tags in Day One._

 As of right now, the subject line will serve no real purpose -- Day One does not have an "entry title" by default, but supports one if the first line of the entry is a title.